-Environmental Science Associates (ESA) was retained by Vector Development Company (Vector) to conduct a Cultural Resources Assessment for the Freeman Logistics Development Project (Project) located at 4723-5117 Freeman Road E, in Pierce County, Washington.
+Environmental Science Associates (ESA) was retained by Vector Development Company (Vector) to conduct a Cultural Resources Assessment (CRA) for the Freeman Logistics Development Project (Project) located at 4723-5117 Freeman Road E, in Pierce County, Washington.
 The 20.8-acre Project Area is currently used for residential and agricultural purposes.
 The Project will demolish existing buildings and structures, grade the property, and construct two new warehouses, Building A (approximately 330,000 square feet) and Building B (102,000 square feet).
 The facility will also include 202 paved parking spaces.
 General surface grading for buildings and parking lots will generally require less than 1 meter (3.3 feet) of excavation, although, in some cases, building foundations and utilities may extend up to 2 meters (6.6 feet) below surface (bs).
+This report represents a revision to the initial CRA submitted in October 2021.

 The Project is subject to Chapter 43.21C of the Revised Code of Washington (RCW) - the State Environmental Policy Act (SEPA).
 SEPA requires that Historic and Cultural Preservation be considered as part of the environmental review process.
 This report has been written to meet the standards required by SEPA.
 The local authority administering this SEPA action is the City of Puyallup.
+The first phase of the CRA was conducted to support the initial SEPA application for the Project.
+During SEPA review, the Puyallup Tribe of Indians provided comment that due to the Project's close proximity to the former channel of the Puyallup River, known previous ownership by Puyallup tribal members through Indian Allotments, and location within the former bounds of the Puyallup Reservation, they were requesting additional subsurface survey on a more closely spaced 15-meter interval.
+The revision to this report is undertaken to fulfill this comment.

-The majority of the background research and literature review for this Cultural Resources Assessment is based off of a desktop analysis report previously completed for an earlier version of the Project (Berger 2020).
-The desktop analysis report is included in its entirety as Appendix B. ESA updated and supplemented this research as needed.
+Background research and literature review for the current phased CRA has been informed by a desktop analysis report previously completed for an earlier version of the Project (Berger 2020).
+The desktop analysis report is included in its entirety as Appendix B. ESA updated and supplemented this research as needed in August 2021 and March 2022.
 ESA then conducted a surface and subsurface archaeological survey of the Project Area.
-The survey consisted of a total of 69 shovel/auger probes excavated to a target depth of 7 feet (210 cm) bs.
-No archaeological sites, isolates, or potential cultural indicators (such as concentrations of charcoal, ash, heat affected soil, or shell) were identified during the survey.
+Phase 1 of the CRA consisted of a pedestrian survey and subsurface investigation totaling 69 shovel/auger probes at 30-meter intervals and excavated to a target depth of 7 feet (210 cm) bs in August 2021.
+In March and April 2022, a Phase 2 survey included a pedestrian survey and the excavation of an additional 206 shovel/auger probes at 15-meter intervals through the Project Area.
+The additional shovel/auger probes were excavated to a target depth of 7 feet (210 cm) bs.
+No archaeological sites, isolates, or potential cultural indicators (such as concentrations of charcoal, ash, heat-affected soil, or shell) were identified during the Phase 1 and Phase 2 surveys.